angelacjin/angelacjin.github.io/index.md

 My research is supported by an NSF Graduate Research Fellowship.

 ## News
+* **Mar.
+2024** - Grateful and excited to present my work with Niloufar Salehi on [challenges that public defenders face scrutinizing and contesting AI used in the U.S. criminal legal system](https://arxiv.org/pdf/2403.13004.pdf), at CHI 2024 and the Northeast HCI meeting in May!

 * **Oct.
 2023** - Incredibly grateful to meet and learn from others interested in community-centered and community-collaborative work at the _Community-Centered AI_ and _Surfacing Structural Barriers to Community-Collaborative Approaches in Human-Computer Interaction_ CSCW workshops!

 * **Apr.
 2023** - Attending my first in-person CHI conference and first workshop (Design x Policy) in Hamburg, Germany!